-Predator or Prey (MSOffice3)
+Predator or Prey

 Dyke dipping to identify different organisms and their feeding relationships.
-The session includes a discussion about carnivores and herbivores, and introduces the concept of food chains and webs.
-For older students, the session can include trophic levels and pyramids of biomass.
+The session includes a discussion about carnivores and herbivores, and introduces the concept of food chains and webs through the construction of a 'real-life' live food chain!.